nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor adds the student by entering the command with student details.
+1. User adds the student by entering the command with student details.
 2. GREWZ adds student.
 Use case ends.

 **Extensions**

 * 1a.
 GREWZ detects an error in entered data.
     * 1a1.
-GREWZ responds with an error message
+GREWZ responds with an error message.
     * 1a2.
-User enters command with student details
+User enters command with student details.
-    * Repeat steps until data is correct
+    * Repeat steps until data is correct.
-    Use case resumes in step 2
+    Use case resumes in step 2.

 **Use case: UC02 - Delete a Student**

 **Guarantees:** A student contact is deleted from GREWZ.

 **MSS**
-1. Tutor deletes a specific student contact by entering the command along with the index that corresponds to the student.
+1. User deletes a specific student contact by entering the command along with the index that corresponds to the student.
 2. Student contact is deleted.
-Use case ends
+Use case ends.

 **Use case: UC03 - Edit a Student**

 **Guarantees:** Student's details are changed in GREWZ

 **MSS**
-1. Tutor edits a specific student contact by entering the command along with the index that corresponds to the student.
+1. User edits a specific student contact by entering the command along with the index that corresponds to the student.
-2. Student contact in GREWZ is edited
+2. Student contact in GREWZ is edited.
-Use case ends
+Use case ends.

 **Extension**
 * 1a.
-GREWZ detects that the index given is invalid
+GREWZ detects that the index given is invalid.
     * 1a1.
-GREWZ responds with an error message
+GREWZ responds with an error message.
     * 1a2.
-User re-enters the command with valid index Use case resumes in step 2
+User re-enters the command with valid index.
+    Use case resumes in step 2.

 **Use case: UC04 - Add attendance to Student**

 **Guarantees:**  An attendance is added to the Student.

 **MSS**
-1. Tutor adds attendance to student by entering command with student index, module and number of lessons.
+1. User adds attendance to student by entering command with student index, module and number of lessons.
 2. GREWZ adds attendance to student.
 Use case ends.

 **Extensions**
 * 1a.
 GREWZ detects an error in entered data.
     * 1a1.
-GREWZ responds with an error message
+GREWZ responds with an error message.
     * 1a2.
-User enters command with student details
+User enters command with student details.
-    * Repeat steps until data is correct
+    * Repeat steps until data is correct.
-    Use case resumes in step 2
+    Use case resumes in step 2.

 **Use case: UC05 - Delete attendance of a Student**

 **Guarantees:**  An attendance is deleted from the Student.

 **MSS**
-1. Tutor deletes attendance to student by entering command with student index.
+1. User deletes attendance to student by entering command with student index.
 2. GREWZ deletes the attendance of the student.

 **Extensions**
 * 1a.
 GREWZ detects an error in entered data.
     * 1a1.
-GREWZ responds with an error message
+GREWZ responds with an error message.
     * 1a2.
-User enters command with correct student index and command
+User enters command with correct student index and command.
-    * Repeat steps until data is correct
+    * Repeat steps until data is correct.
-    Use case resumes in step 2
+    Use case resumes in step 2.

 **Use case: UC06 - Mark attendance of Student**

 **Guarantees:**  An attendance is deleted from the Student.

 **MSS**
-1. Tutor marks attendance of student by entering command with student index, lesson number, marked value.
+1. User marks attendance of student by entering command with student index, lesson number, marked value.
 2. GREWZ marks/unmarks the attendance of the student.

 **Extensions**
 * 1a.
-GREWZ detects an error in entered data or attendancelist is not present
+GREWZ detects an error in entered data or attendancelist is not present.
     * 1a1.
-GREWZ responds with an error message
+GREWZ responds with an error message.
     * 1a2.
-User enters command with correct student index and data
+User enters command with correct student index and data.
-    * Repeat steps until data is correct
+    * Repeat steps until data is correct.
-    Use case resumes in step 2
+    Use case resumes in step 2.

 **Use case: UC07 - Find a Student**

-**Guarantees:**  A Tutor can search to find Student details with limited information.
+**Guarantees:**  A user can search to find Student details with limited information.

 **MSS**
-1. Tutor searches for student details by entering command with keywords.
+1. User searches for student details by entering command with keywords.
 2. GREWZ returns a list of students whose details match the keywords, completely or partially.
    Use case ends.